The Chekhov Training

 The Summer Intensives are for experienced actors, professionally-oriented beginners, and collegiate actors and teachers to leverage the summer months in favor of becoming more skillful, more imaginative, more truthful, more expressive, more confident actors.

-The Intensives meet twice a week for 6 training weeks, usually from June through July.
+The Intensives meet twice a week for 6-weeks of challenging training in June and July.

 You'll learn new and valuable techniques, hone your craft, advance your professional development, and connect with the passionate community of actors and artists that call Michael Chekhov Actors Studio their creative home.